CSC207-UofT/207-course-notes/06-generics.md

 For our purposes, we'll primarily be making use of existing code that is written using generics, like `ArrayList<T>` above.
-It is also possible to include generics in your own custom classes, as described next, but this typically won't be necessary in this course.
+It is also possible to include generics in your own custom classes, as described next, but this typically won't be necessary for any code that you write in this course.

 ## 6.1.
 Custom Generic Classes